-The Olmsted Brothers landscape firm laid out the fairgrounds with the idea that their plan would also guide development of the University of Washington campus after the exposition.
-The keystone of the original Olmsted scheme survives today as the lawn of "Rainier Vista" (originally a long, descending series of waterfalls) and Drumheller Fountain, better known as "Frosh Pond," which frame a dramatic view of Mr. Rainier when weather permits.
+The Olmsted Brothers landscape firm laid out the fairgrounds with the idea that the plan would also guide development of the University of Washington campus after the exposition.
+The keystone of the original Olmsted scheme survives today as the lawn of "Rainier Vista" (originally a long, descending series of waterfalls) and Drumheller Fountain, better known as "Frosh Pond," which frame a dramatic view of Mount Rainier when weather permits.

 Before the exposition, there were six buildings on the University of Washington campus.
 The university gained an additional 20 buildings from the Alaska-Yukon-Pacific Exposition.
 One hundred years after the fair closed, four buildings remained: the old Architecture Hall; the Washington Women's Building, renamed Cunningham Hall after photographer Imogen Cunningham (1883-1976); the Michigan Club Building, which became the Physical Plant Office Building; and the Power House.

 The A-Y-P Exposition's final day, October 16, 1909, was designated Hurrah Day, but while the "intent was to cheer the monumental effort that had gone into creating and operating the fair, the event proved somber and bittersweet" (Stein and Becker, 131).
 The A-Y-P Band marched from building to building serenading the soon-to-be-dismantled exhibits, to the accompaniment of some tears and sobs.
 At the Government Building the flag was hauled down while the band played "Taps."

 During the evening, attendees wandered the grounds or enjoyed a final visit to the exposition's popular Pay Streak amusements.
 With about an hour to go to the official closing hour of midnight, the band led a crowd of some 15,000 to the fair's amphitheatre.